GeraudMM/CarND-PID-Control-Project/README.md

 ### Description

+In this project, I implemented a PID controller for the steering of the car along the track.
+I modified the three parameters Kp, Ki & Kd by hand until I got a satisfying result.
+I finally choose Kp = 0.1, Ki = 0.03 & Kd = 1.2.
+We can try to intelligently tune the parameters knowing how they will affect our system:
+ - Kp is the proportional gain and is multiplied bu the error.A high proportional gain results in a large change in the output for a given change in the error.
+If the proportional gain is too high, the system can become unstable.
+In contrast, a small gain results in a small output response to a large input error, and a less responsive or less sensitive controller.
+ - Ki is the integral gain and is multiplied by the accumulated error.
+The integral term accelerates the movement of the process towards setpoint and eliminates the residual steady-state error that occurs with a pure proportional controller.
+However, since the integral term responds to accumulated errors from the past, it can cause the present value to overshoot the setpoint value
+ - Kd is the derivative gain and is multiplied by the the derivative of the error.
+Derivative action predicts system behavior and thus improves settling time and stability of the system.

+Finally, I tried to implement a controller for the car's speed but I couldn't find a good set of parameters so I stopped for the moment.
+In conclusion, some improvements are needed if we want good regulation without too many oscillations.
+Perhaps one of the possibilities would be to implement the [SIMC method](http://folk.ntnu.no/skoge/publications/2012/skogestad-improved-simc-pid/PIDbook-chapter5.pdf) to smooth our system's curve.

 ### Files description

 The script files are in the `src` folder.
 All the other files or folders are there to ensure we can run the program successfully.